 - How can the long experience of data sharing within the rare disease community via the European Reference Networks (ERNs) and other mechanisms inform the governance, structure and operability of the EHDS?

-Director at the European Commission Directorate-General for Health and Food Safety
+Principal Scientific Adviser at the European Commission Directorate General for Health and Food Safety (DG SANTE)

 Yann Le Cam